 Sync EV Review

-A small untethered EV charger with some great app features, which can be rough around the edges
+A small untethered EV charger with some great features, but the app could be a little easier to use

 Product overview